-7.10.1 The Subscriber must provide those of the certifications set out in the Certification Rules as are required when Digitally Signing an electronic Registry Instrument or other electronic Document.
+The Subscriber must provide those of the certifications set out in the Certification Rules as are required when Digitally Signing an electronic Registry Instrument or other electronic Document.

-7.10.2 If the Subscriber acts as an Attorney to Digitally Sign an electronic Registry Instrument or other electronic Document, certification 7 in the Certification Rules includes the Certifier having taken reasonable steps to ensure that:

-the signing of the electronic Registry Instrument or other electronic Document is authorised by the Power of Attorney under which it is signed; and

-the Certifier has no actual or constructive notice of revocation of the Power of Attorney.

 AMENDMENT OF PARTICIPATION RULES

 The Subscriber must comply with any amendment made to these Participation Rules by the Registrar pursuant to the Amendment to Participation Rules Procedure.